christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 ```</code></pre>
 <!-- CODE (show) -->

-Check for yourself what happens, if you set eval to `TRUE`.
+Check for yourself what happens, if you set eval to `true`.

 * text mixed with simple text formatting

-See the `R Markdown Cheat Sheet` for further information regarding the markdown syntax.
+See the `Quarto Cheat Sheet` for further information regarding the markdown syntax.
 It is necessary, that your code is formatted correctly to be evaluated.

 <div id="header">Cheat Sheet</div>
 <div id="container">
   <div id="first">{{% icon download %}}</div>
-  <div id="second"><a href="https://rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf" target="_blank"><b>R Markdown Cheat Sheet</b></a></div>
+  <div id="second"><a href="https://res.cloudinary.com/dyd911kmh/image/upload/v1676540721/Marketing/Blog/Quarto_Cheat_Sheet.pdf" target="_blank"><b>Quarto Cheat Sheet</b></a></div>
   <div id="clear"></div>
 </div>